-Who are Trayvon Martin and George Zimmerman?
+Profiles: Trayvon Martin and George Zimmerman

 Trayvon Martin was walking back from a store to his father's fiancee's house.

 In the week before his death he was on suspension from school for reportedly possessing a plastic bag with traces of marijuana.
+His father, Tracy Martin, told USA Today he hoped a short stay in Sanford, Florida, would teach his son a lesson.

 Martin also tweeted, changing his username at least once and writing thousands of tweets about his high school, sex and his favourite snacks.